ProfessorKazarinoff/jupyterhub-engr114/docs/docs/login_page.md

 ## Next Steps

-The next step is to create a set of notes and assignments in a GitHub repo.
-Then have JupyterHub pull down this GitHub repo for each student when the log in.
-This means the notes and assignments for the course are pre-populated in each student's JupyterLab file tree each time they start JupyterHub.
+The next step is to add Draw.IO to the possible "apps" that start in JupyterLab after a student logs into JupyterHub.
+Draw.IO installed in the JupyterLab interface makes it possible for student to draw flow charts in when they use JupyterHub

 <br>